swaptacular/swpt_accounts/protocol.rst

    Account configuration bit-flags.
 Different server implementations may use these flags for different purposes.

-   The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "scheduled for deletion".
-If all of the following conditions are met, an account SHOULD eventually be removed from the server's
+   The lowest 16 bits are reserved:

-   database: [#delete-transfer]_
+   **Bit ``0``** has the meaning "scheduled for deletion".
+If all of the following conditions are met, an account SHOULD eventually be removed from the server's database: [#delete-transfer]_

    * The account is "scheduled for deletion". [#forbid-transfers]_